ogbidaniel/yolov12/README.md

 This repository contains a YOLOv12-based model for detecting and tracking poultry in a cage-free environment.
 The model is trained to identify hens, feeders, and waterers to support automated monitoring.

-The ultimate goal of this research is to implement automated detection of key behavioral phenotypes, such as feeding and drinking, to assess animal welfare and thermotolerance, as outlined in the [accompanying research paper](https://www.mdpi.com/2624-7402/6/3/155).
+The ultimate goal of this research is to implement and extend automated detection of key behavioral phenotypes, such as feeding and drinking, to assess animal welfare and thermotolerance, as outlined in the [accompanying research paper](https://www.mdpi.com/2077-0472/15/18/1963).

 ## Model: `poultry-yolo12n-v1`

 The current model is a YOLOv12n variant trained on a custom dataset of poultry images.

+## Sample Inference

+Below is a sample inference video demonstrating the model's detection and tracking capabilities on poultry behavior:

+<video src="https://github.com/user-attachments/assets/sample-inference-1.mp4" controls></video>

+Alternatively, you can view the video directly here: [assets/sample-inference-1.mp4](assets/sample-inference-1.mp4)

+The model successfully detects and tracks:
+- **Hens** with real-time behavior classification (Feeding, Drinking, Idle)
+- **Feeders** and **Waterers** as resource zones
+- Individual hen tracking with cumulative time spent feeding and drinking

 ### Training Results
 Here are the key performance metrics from the `poultry_yolo12n_run1` training run: